GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 Unarmed Attacks and Two-handed melee weapon attacks, +2.

 ### 7) Relentless Strike
-Once per round, when performing a follow up attack or your cleave attacks a creature, you may grant yourself advantag on that single attack roll.
+Once per round, when performing a follow up attack or your cleave attacks a creature, you may grant yourself advantage on that single attack roll.

 ### 7) Warcry
 Once per encounter, you may use your reaction to grant any number of other creatures you can perceive a +1 to their next attack roll before the end of the next round.
 They also gain a +1 to defense against the next attack made against them during this time.